UI elements for your interactive prototypes and wireframes

 To resize rows and columns, column width and row height can be easily changed dragging their borders.

-To resize a row, drag its lower border when the cursor displays the symbol.
-To resize a column, drag its right border when the cursor displays the symbol.
+To resize a row, drag its lower border when the cursor displays a vertical double-headed arrow.
+To resize a column, drag its right border when the cursor displays a horizontal double-headed arrow.

 Individual cells can also be resized.
 Changing the size of a cell will automatically modify the size of its columns and rows to fit the new cell size.
 To resize a cell, select the table cell, drag its sizing handles located at the bottom right-hand corner, right edge or bottom edge, and select the table cell specifying its size in the Properties panel.